 In addition to the University's general education requirements, students majoring in environmental science must meet the following departmental requirements:

 - Foundation Courses (49 -50 credits) provide introductions to disciplines essential for understanding in the major and minor areas of study.

-- Connected Learning Courses (16 credits) an opportunity for science students to gain greater depth in the social sciences and for policy students to gain more background in the natural sciences.
+- Environmental Science Topical Area (16 credits) an opportunity for science students to gain greater depth in the social sciences and for policy students to gain more background in the natural sciences.